OrangeKami/T3A2-A/README.md

   Acceptance Criteria

-  - "We have to formally fill in a online form if we want to share our project ideas to the team." - Yel
+  - "We have to formally fill in an online form if we want to share our project ideas to the team." - Yel

 User Story 2